What Fish Should You Stock In Your Farm Pond?

 Striped Bass

-Best suited for larger, deep ponds with high oxygen levels, striped bass are powerful, schooling fish.
-They grow large and help control small fish populations, but their care requires more involved management.
+Well-suited for larger, deeper ponds with strong oxygen levels.
+They grow quickly and help control smaller forage fish but require more careful management.

 Rainbow Trout